 With universal access to the internet and online technology today, we’ve seen a dramatic shift in how we sign documents, shifting from wet signatures to electronic signatures.

 After COVID19, we have seen major businesses shifting to digital signatures.
-As a matter of fact, one of the mega construction project in the middle east used digital signature for the project award contract.
+As a matter of fact, one of the mega construction projects in the middle east used it for the project award contract.

 The way we sign contracts and documents on a daily basis has changed dramatically.

-While a wet sign or a wet ink signature requires a physical mark on a document (wet signed documents), electronic signatures rely on electronic messages, documents or transactions.
+While a wet sign or a wet ink signature requires a physical mark on a document (wet signed documents), electronic signatures or dry signatures rely on electronic messages, documents or transactions.

 - Scanned image of handwritten signatures (wet signature scanned)